RainyAngel/IGME-230/230-project-1-content.md

 ## V. Esthetics
 ### Graphics Style:
-Bunny is going to be styled in a simplistic, chibi-like style while the leaf platforms, fruit, and background will kaintain a similar cartoon appearance.
+Bunny is going to be styled in a simplistic, chibi-like style while the leaf platforms, fruit, and background will maintain a similar cartoon appearance.

 ### Music:
 Upbeat looped